 Scanlan convinced her friend to talk to her parents and seek help.
 Scanlan continued to stay connected to ANAD and that relationship continued to grow over the years, continuing even today.

 With her platform related to eating disorders, Scanlan who is from Nebraska, appeared on behalf of ANAD to talk to students.
-She also was invited to speak at a candlelight vigil at Edward Hospital at Linden Oaks on Monday night.
+She also was invited to speak at a at at Linden Oaks on Monday night.

 Scanlan told students she began participating in pageants when she was 13, even though she had braces, crazy hair and didn’t think she had a chance at winning.